Sergix/arm-microprocessor-simulator/README.md

 1. Install the necessary software noted above for your platform.
 2. `git clone https://github.com/bjucps310/cps310-simulator-Sergix`
 3. `yarn install` at the root level of the project directory to install the necessary `npm` packages.
-4. `cargo tauri build` to build the project.
+4. `yarn tauri build` to build the project.
-    - To enable logging output to your shell when running the application, run `cargo tauri build --debug`.
+    - To enable logging output to your shell when running the application, run `yarn tauri build --debug`.

 The release target binary is exported to `/src-tauri/target/release` along with the platform-specific installer package files.
 The debug target binary is similarly in `/src-tauri/target/release`.

 ### Development

-To run the built-in development environment with hot module reloading (HMR), run `cargo tauri dev`.
+To run the built-in development environment with hot module reloading (HMR), run `yarn tauri dev`.

 ### Testing

 To run the tests, run `cd lib` -> `cargo test`.

-Testing is only implemented for the core logic.
+Testing is implemented for the Memory trait and for some of the CPU.
+Some of the CPU is untestable as core logic because it's tightly integrated with the threading logic of the application.

 ## Configuration